mentos1386/nest-raven/README.md

 #### GraphQL
 >**Warning**: This is an ALPHA level of support.
 There are bugs, not intended for production.

-When using with graphql, you should provide context, as we cannot autmaticly detarmin if we are capturing http or graphql exception.
+When using with graphql, you should provide context, as we cannot automatically determine if we are capturing http or graphql exception.

 It will add `fieldname` and `args` extras.